sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 }
 ```

-With that we can do the actual calculation.
+With that, we can do the actual calculation.
 Below the `ambient_color` calculation, but above `result`, add the following.

 ```wgsl
 let light_dir = normalize(light.position - in.world_position);